 Research with Human Participants

-If you are conducting or supervising research with human subjects, and if you are employed by Marymount Manhattan College or you wish to do research on the premises of Marymount Manhattan College, then your study must be reviewed by the MMC IRB.
+If you are conducting or supervising research with human subjects, and if you are employed by Marymount Manhattan College (MMC) or you wish to do research on the premises of MMC, then your study should be reviewed by the MMC IRB.

-In order to initiate the review process, you need to complete the appropriate application (faculty/staff application for expedited or full review, student application for review, or application for exempt from review status).
-The application will require that you supply the IRB with information on your procedure, its risks and benefits, and, if applicable, such safeguards as informed consent by participants, participants’ anonymity, and confidentiality of data.
+In order to initiate the review process, you need to complete the appropriate application (faculty/staff application for review, student application for review, application for exempt from review status).
+The application will require that you supply the IRB with information on your procedure, its risks and benefits, and, if applicable, such safeguards as participants’ informed consent and anonymity, and confidentiality of data.

-The IRB for 2014-15 includes Michelle Ronda (now at BMCC), Leslie Levin (Business), Mark Conard (Philosophy), Jeff Morrison (Theatre; Co-Chair of IRB), and Linda Solomon (Psychology; Co-Chair of IRB).
+The MMC IRB includes Michelle Ronda (now at BMCC and an outside member of the committee), Eileen Doherty (Communication and Media Arts), Andrea Tsentides (Business/Accounting), Jeff Morrison (Theatre; Co-Chair of IRB), and Linda Solomon (Psychology; Co-Chair of IRB).
 The meeting schedule may be obtained from either Prof. Morrison or Prof. Solomon.